comp-lin-alg/comp-lin-alg-course/doc/source/L1_preliminaries.rst

       py.test test/test_exercises1.py

    from the Bash Terminal.
-Make sure you commit your modifications and push them to your fork of the course repository.
+Make sure you commit your modifications and push them to your course repository.

 .. hint::